-expectations.
-We understand this handbo cated online at kresa.org/cte in the Students section and under ok may be amended during the year.
-Our signatures below acknov ns of CTE/EFA and understand the consequences for failing to foli vledge we agree to be responsible Student Signature Parent/Guardian's Signature Date Student's Printed Name Parent/Guardian's Printed Name 22
+We have read the complete handbook located online at kresa.org/careerconnect in the Students section and understand all the rules and expectations.
+We understand this handbook may be amended during the year.
+Our signatures below acknowledge we agree to be responsible for following all the rules and expectations of CTE/EFA and understand the consequences for failing to follow the requirements.

-Parent/Guardian's email
+Student Signature Parent/Guardian's Signature Date Student's Printed Name Parent/Guardian's Printed Name 2

+STUDENT MEDICATION AUTHORIZATION FORM